EthanForrestCarr/OTCInterviewPresentation/README.md

 ---

+## Executive Summary

+This project analyzes housing affordability in Fergus Falls and Otter Tail County compared with Minneapolis and Hennepin County from 2013 to 2023, using ACS 5-year estimates and HUD Fair Market Rents.
+It asks whether Otter Tails traditional affordability advantage over the Twin Cities is shrinking, stable, or growing, and which householdsrenters or ownersare most affected.

+Across the period, Otter Tail and Fergus Falls remain more affordable than Minneapolis and Hennepin on key metrics: median home values and rents are lower, price-to-income ratios are roughly 3.03.3 versus 3.64.1 in the metro, and renters in Otter Tail spend the smallest share of income on rent (around 1415%, versus about 20% in Minneapolis).
+Owner cost-burdened shares are highest in Minneapolis and lowest in Fergus Falls, with Otter Tail and Hennepin in between.
+At the same time, median home values have risen sharply everywhere (roughly 5066% over the decade), with the fastest growth in the metro but substantial increases even in rural Otter Tail.
+HUD 2-bedroom FMRs generally track observed rents where files are usable, though some recent HUD workbooks are malformed and safely skipped.

+Taken together, the findings suggest that Otter Tail still offers a meaningful affordability advantage over the Twin Cities, especially for homeowners, but that rural households are not insulated from rising housing costs.
+The accompanying dashboard translates these metrics into clear time-series charts so county staff and other non-technical stakeholders can quickly see where local households are more or less strained than their metro counterparts.

+---

 ## Pose and Solve a Problem

 This project is framed around a concrete question a county analyst might be asked: **“Is Otter Tail County’s housing affordability advantage over the Twin Cities shrinking, stable, or growing—and who is most affected, renters or owners?”** In practical terms, county leaders want to know whether local households are facing Metro‑level housing stress, or whether Otter Tail still offers meaningfully more affordable options for both owning and renting.